 The most common embossing uses are business cards, greeting cards, book covers, and packaging.
 Large organizations frequently utilize embossed letterheads, cards, and office stationery to project a professional yet attractive image.

-For the blind, embossing is widely utilized, with books embossed in braille.
-There’s also a wide usage of embossing on credit cards, debit cards and national identity cards.
+For blind people, embossing is widely utilized, with books embossed in braille.
+There's also a wide usage of embossing on credit cards, debit cards, and national identity cards.
 Usually, the steel dies are used to emboss the figures or any text on the cards to give them a solid look and shape.
-In the retail world, embossing is used on the garments to give a raised effect which beautifies the look and increases the worth of casual and business dresses.
+In retail, embossing is used on garments to give a raised effect, beautifying the look and increasing the worth of casual and business dresses.

 On the other hand, the debossing immerses the text or logo into the product design and offers more depth and vigor.
-The deboss can be carried out on plastic, metal and paper.
-But it provides the best results on the paper because the method for pressing needs to be high quality when applied on the hard metal surface.
+The deboss can be carried out on plastic, metal, and paper.
+But it provides the best results on the paper because the method for pressing needs to be high quality when applied on a hard metal surface.

-Brands in the beauty industry use emboss and deboss finishing on the product encasing to exude a luxurious and high-end feel and captivate the attention of women audience who have a better aesthetic sense than men and are great at judging the item from its appearance.
-Although we have stepped into the digital world, the musicians and the song composers get their CD covers embossed or debossed to highlight their name or the album’s title.
+Brands in the allure beauty box industry use emboss and deboss finishing on the product encasing to exude a luxurious and high-end feel and captivate the attention of women audience who have a better aesthetic sense than men and are great at judging the item from its appearance.
+Although we have entered the digital world, musicians and song composers get their CD covers embossed or debossed to highlight their name or the album's title.

-Businesses realize that they can’t downplay the importance of aesthetics and visual appeal in the world of custom printing.
+Businesses realize they can't downplay the importance of aesthetics and visual appeal in custom printing.
 Creating a positive feel for the customers is important for the brands as it directly influences the purchasing intent.
-Brands use both of these finishing options to add more value to the item and give it a premium feel.
+Brands use both finishing options to add value to the item and give it a premium feel.